HuCow

+A woman posing in cow print stockings and lingerie while making an ahegao facial expression.

 Human cow, or HuCow, is a BDSM subculture where people roleplay as dairy cows.
 Since the 2010s, it gained prominence through dedicated forums, fanart websites, and hentai repositories.

 Description

 HuCow participants broadly consider themselves as cows or farmers.
 The cow is usually submissive and objectified by the farmer.
 Scenes are often centered around the farmer milking the human cow's breasts.
 Human cows are often portrayed with large-sized breasts or pecs, and as being able to lactate.
 A popular trope in HuCow are settings which emulate the cattle industry, with names like The Dairy Department.
 Besides breast lactation, bondage is also prevalent in HuCow, where the human cow is bound by a harness to emulate livestock crushes.
 A dominant partner can also be cattle.
 In that case, they are instead referred to as a bull or HuBull and often incorporate breeding fetish components in HuCow scenes.
 In the gay community, both milking the nipples and milking the penis of its semen are popular fantasies.
 HuCow is also related to pet play, but unlike conventional forms such as kitten play, it formed a more defined subculture with a less generic name.